sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.putfatdoc.md

 - The saved file path is `${GitDocumentDB#workingDir}/${name}.json` .

-- If name is undefined, it is automatically generated.
+- If a name parameter is undefined, it is automatically generated.

 - \_id property of a JsonDoc is automatically set or overwritten by name parameter whose .json extension is removed.